 Never assume that a multimillion-dollar for-profit insurance company is looking to timely approve and pay your valid disability claim.
-Your disability insurance carrier makes money off of your premiums, hoping it will never have to pay out.
-When you file a valid disability claim, your individual or group ERISA long-term disability carrier will do everything it can to limit your payments.
-Whether that means wrongfully denying you benefits, cutting off your payments, or paying doctors with the wrong training or specialization to certify that you are no longer disabled, you need an experienced individual disability insurance attorney or ERISA lawyer from DarrasLaw on your side.
+Your disability insurance carrier makes money off of your premiums, hoping it will never have to payout.
+When you file a valid disability claim, your individual or group long-term disability carrier will do everything it can to limit your payments.
+Whether that means wrongfully denying you benefits, cutting off your payments, or paying doctors with the wrong training or specialization to certify that you are no longer disabled, you need an experienced Florida disability attorney from DarrasLaw on your side.

 Disability claims are typically denied for “medical” reasons if the insurance company’s “independent” doctor reports that you do not have enough documented limitations.
 That insurance-hired doctor may do this after a quick evaluation, despite all of your treating physician’s chart notes and medical records to the contrary.
 In addition, doctors hired by the insurance company frequently lack the proper claim file records, full vocational training, or proper specialization to evaluate your specific disability.

 Don’t Delay.
-Call DarrasLaw Today to Schedule a Free Consultation With a Top-Rated Individual Disability Insurance Lawyer or ERISA Attorney
+Call DarrasLaw Today to Schedule a Free Consultation With a Florida Disability Attorney

-The nationally recognized individual disability attorneys and ERISA lawyers at DarrasLaw are here for you during every stage of the disability claims process.
+The nationally recognized Florida ERISA lawyers at DarrasLaw is here for you during every stage of the disability claims process.
 Whether you need someone to review a policy you may buy or your current disability insurance policy, interpret your claim application questions, or protect your legal rights, our goal is to protect you from bad-faith disability claim denials by Florida’s insurance conglomerates.
 Frank N. Darras and his firms have recovered nearly a billion dollars in wrongfully denied insurance benefits for hard-working Americans, and we can recover your wrongfully denied benefits too.

 Frank N. Darras is the top disability attorney in the United States.
 With more than 30 years of hard-fought claim and litigation experience fighting for your rights against teams of insurance lawyers, he knows how to protect his disabled clients.

-Our individual and group disability insurance policy analysis and insurance claim consultation is free.
+Our individual and group disability insurance policy analysis and insurance claim consultation are free.
 We evaluate claims and appeals throughout the country, including Florida.
 We are on your side, and we will fight to ensure your right to benefits.
-Email us or call (800) 458-4577 today to schedule your free meeting with one of our individual disability insurance lawyers or group ERISA attorneys.
+Email us or call (800) 458-4577 today to schedule your free meeting with one of our individual disability insurance lawyers.